 14. To what extent is the aid recipient involved in the EU investigation and notification process?

-State aid providers bear primary responsibility for ensuring that their policy measures and projects comply with state aid rules.
+As mentioned, state aid providers bear primary responsibility for ensuring that their policy measures and projects comply with state aid rules.
 However, beneficiaries of aid may also be notably involved in the notification and investigation process.

 For instance, under the State Aid Law, an undertaking intending to obtain an aid measure shall provide extensive information about itself to an aid provider.
 Additionally, under the AMC Procedure on Notification of State Aid, state aid providers may seek state aid beneficiaries’ participation in the pre-notification consultations with the AMC to provide clarifications on technical or financial details that may be involved in a particular state measure.